 A common misconception holds that “any felony conviction will cause you to lose your civil rights to firearms.”
 That is false.

 “Can my rights to firearms be restored after a conviction for a misdemeanor crime of domestic violence?”
 Yes, you can restore gun rights after a misdemeanor domestic.
 But it’s complicated.
-There was a time when the law stripped a person’s civil rights for a felony conviction , but not for a misdemeanor.
+Once upon a time, the law stripped a person’s civil rights for a felony; but not a misdemeanor.
 A nice bright line.
-Well, …
+Well, not any …

 On September 16, 2017 the Board of Directors of Minnesota NORML elected Thomas C. Gallagher to the position of Chair of the Board.
 Gallagher is a Minneapolis Criminal Lawyer who twice campaigned for election as a Representative in the Minnesota House in District 61B (incumbent Paul Thissen) in 2014 and 2016.
 He was the endorsed candidate of Republican Party of Minnesota in both election cycles.